L1326/HIT-DevOps-Course-Final-Project/README.md

 Create a directory for your project.

-Pull docker images from this GitHub repo:
+Pull the following docker images from this GitHub repo:
 - my-tomcat
 - myjenkins